eagles-project/mam4xx/docs/index.md

 * The [Installation](installation.md) guide shows you how to build and install MAM4xx on your own machine or on a supported high-performance platform.
+* The [Developer](development.md) guide lays out some basic principles and guidelines we use in developing MAM4xx.
 * In the [Testing](testing.md) guide, we describe in general terms the methodology we use to test MAM4xx and its aerosol processes.